 Many dogs suffer from tummy troubles from time to time.
 If your pet is among these, he may benefit from a “sensitive stomach” formulation.
 These types of foods are usually made with limited ingredients that are proven to help with digestive upset.
-Dog food for sensitive stomachs need to be chosen carefully, as they aren’t all created equally.
+Dog food for sensitive stomachs needs to be chosen carefully, as they aren't all created equally.

 There's a number of sensitive stomach dog food formulas, but not every one of them will fit every case and pet.
 Moreover, a diet change in itself could be a part of the diagnostic process as well.
 Many times, a sensitive stomach diet is helpful in managing your dog’s particular condition.
 It's important that you discuss all of these options with a vet before picking a specific dog food brand or making any changes yourself.

 In my practice, I often see pet owners who come after attempting to fix the problem of dog food allergy or sensitive stomach themselves, only to later see more complications.
-Remember that making dietary changes on your own could lead to worse digestive upset or a nutritional deficiencies in your dog.
-Your veterinarian will do a full examination of your dog to assist you in choosing a dog food for sensitive stomachs that will meet all of his dietary needs.
+Remember that making dietary changes on your own could lead to worse digestive upset or nutritional deficiencies in your dog.
+Your veterinarian will do a full examination of your dog to assist you in choosing dog food for sensitive stomachs that will meet all of your dietary needs.

 Dog Food for Sensitive Stomachs